 Minttu Alakuijala

-I am a Postdoctoral Researcher at Aalto University working on language-conditioned reinforcement learning (RL).
-I am working with Samuel Kaski and Pekka Marttinen, and I am a part of the Probabilistic Machine Learning and Machine Learning for Health groups.
+I am a Postdoctoral Researcher at Aalto University working on LLMs, reinforcement learning (RL), and structures for systematic thinking in language models.
+I am working with Samuel Kaski and Pekka Marttinen, and I coordinate the Foundation models for language & reinforcement learning team at FCAI, the Finnish Center for Artificial Intelligence.

 Previously, I obtained my PhD from Google Research (through the CIFRE scheme), Inria and Ecole Normale Superieure in Paris.
-My PhD research focused on RL and learning from demonstration for robotic manipulation tasks.
+My PhD research focused on RL and learning from demonstration for robotic manipulation.
+In particular, I still actively work on learning reward models, multi-modality and embodied AI, topics I explored during my PhD.
 I defended my thesis on Autonomous and Weakly-Supervised Learning for Robotic Manipulation in December 2022 and I was advised by Cordelia Schmid, Jean Ponce and Julien Mairal.
 At Inria, I was a member of the Willow and Thoth teams.

 Email | CV | Google Scholar | | |